Eristsrsrk/vottun_nft_validator/README.md

 # vottun_nft_validator
 Python script to verify the owner of an NFT using Vottun APIs.
-Folow these instruction if you want to use this python script to verify the owner of an NFT using Vottun APIs.
+Folow these instructions if you want to use this python script to verify the owner of an NFT using Vottun APIs.

 1) Go to https://vottun.com/ to sign up, and follow the process to get your API key and your project id.
 2) Make sure you have python3 install on your system.